Situational Awareness for Emergency, Disaster and Survival

 Why is bleach disinfectant so extremely important during a survival situation?

-Without access to healthcare, an infection, if bad enough, can quickly kill you.
-During a disaster or survival scenario, you are more vulnerable to cuts and injuries, any of which could become easily infected.
+Without access to healthcare, an infection, if bad enough, can kill you.
+During a disaster or survival scenario, you are more vulnerable to cuts and injuries.
+These could become infected.
 Prior to the days of antibiotics and disinfection, many people commonly died from infection.
 Be sure to have an adequate supply of bleach in your supply of preparedness items, and remember that it has a shelf life of about 1 year.

-Following is a list of organisms that the proper Clorox Bleach to water ratios can kill
+Partial List of organisms that the proper Clorox bleach-to-water ratios can kill

 Bacteria